elcicd/el-CICD-docs/README.md

 #### OKD RBAC Groups

-Regardless of how you configure OKD for user authentication, either connecting to a corporate LDAP or simple htpasswd, el-CICD projects leverage groups as owners of projects.
-Each project must have group defined to be an owner, and the group will be registered as an admin for all OKD namespaces in the project, one per environment.
+Regardless of how you configure OKD for user authentication with an identity provider, el-CICD projects leverage groups as owners of projects.
+Each project must have a group defined to be an owner, and the group will be registered as an admin for all OKD namespaces in the project, one per environment.

 #### Git Project information

 The project must define the SCM (Git) host and organization of the project.
 All microservices are assumed to be on the same host and collected in the same organization.

-The project may only define a single Git branch name per project, and all microservices are expected to use it.
-This branch will be used to trigger builds and used to build the project by default, and all Deployment Branches will be branched from the correct commit hash off this branched.
+In order to encourage good practices and standardization within a project, the project may only define one [Development Branch](#development-branch) name, and all microservices are expected to use it.
+Committing to this branch will trigger builds, and the [Deployment Branch](#deployment-branch) for each microservice when first promoted out of Dev will be created from this branch.

 #### Microservices

-All microservices belonging to the project will be listed here.
+All microservices (aka Components for more traditional, monolithic applications) belonging to the project will be listed here.
 Specific information will be

 * the Git repo, from which the microservice name in the system is derived)
 * the codebase of the microservice, which drives how the system will build the microservice
 * By default the build framework will look for build utility files with the following names
-  * builder
+  * builder.groovy
-  * tester
+  * tester.groovy
-  * scanner
+  * scanner.groovy
-  * Overrides will name the override utility with any of the above names
+  * To override any of these [see below](#builder-framework)
-  * If you're utility files match the names, there is no need to define them
 * Whether the microservice is still active or not
-  * Projects replace components regularly, but different supported versions may still use developmentally inactive components; flagging them is good practice
+  Projects replace components regularly, but different supported versions may still use developmentally inactive components; flagging them rather than outright removing them is good practice

 #### Enabled Test Environments

 el-CICD expects all environments to be defined before bootstrapping the system, but not all projects will need every test environment available.
-This feature allows projects to define the test environments it needs.
-Only Dev and Prod are required for all projects.
+This feature allows projects to whitelist the test environments it needs.
+Only Dev, Prod, and at least one test environment are required for all projects.
+Not whitelisting a test environment will default in selecting the first one in the list of [available test environments](#general-environment-information).

 #### Sandbox Environments